7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - Set the clear humidity dome aside for now

-Step 2: Add the Silicone Grow Medium
+Step 2: Add the Reusable Silicone Grow Medium

-- Note: The silicone will cover the mesh holes but won't fit perfectly corner to corner - this is normal and doesn't affect growing
+- Note: The silicone will cover the mesh holes but won't fit perfectly corner to corner.
+This is normal and doesn't affect growing.

 - Lightly mist the silicone with water to prep for seeding (this helps seeds stick)

-- Avoid pooling water - just a light mist
+- Avoid pooling water.
+Just a light mist.

 Step 3: Seed Your Tray